arthur-wronski/databases-cwk/README.md

 - **Data Preparation**: cd into app2/setup, run: "chmod +x setup.sh" to compile the script, run the bash script using: "./setup.sh", it will clean the data, set up the docker containers and import the data into an SQL database.
 Everything will be ready to view at http://localhost:3000

-We welcome contributions!
-Please feel free to submit pull requests or open issues to discuss proposed changes or report bugs.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.